Communist Party of Vietnam: "Superiority of socialism"

 The Communist Party believes that socialism is superior to other ideologies and state systems.
-According to Marxism–Leninism, socialism is the second-to-last stage of socio-economic development before pure communism.
-To build a socialist society, communists have to imagine, outline and study society.
-The party believes that socialism leads to human liberation from every oppressive situation, exploitation and injustice.
+According to Marxism–Leninism, socialism is the second-to-last stage of socio-economic development before the classless, stateless and moneyless society that is communism.

+To build a socialist society, communists revolutionaries have to imagine, outline and study society.
+The party believes that socialism leads to human liberation from every oppressive relations, exploitation and injustice.
 While the founders of Marxism–Leninism forecasted the main characteristics of a socialist society, the founders are not considered by the party to hold the whole truth.
-The main outline of this ideology is upheld by the party—that is, a social mode superior and more advanced:
+The main outline of this ideology is upheld by the party, that is, a social mode superior and more advanced: